zzwwbs/ZoteroRAG/docs/architecture.md

 ### Search and AI Analysis Workflow

-This workflow describes how a user performs a search and optionally uses the AI analysis feature.
+This workflow describes how a user performs a search and then engages in an interactive chat session for AI analysis.

 ```mermaid
 sequenceDiagram